 - If all remedies at the institutional level have been exhausted and the complaint is not resolved, the student may file a complaint with the Office of Higher Education.
 To file a complaint, please follow Connecticut guidelines.
 All documentation for review related to the complaint must be provided by the student as part of the filing.

 - The Office of Higher Education will process the complaint and provide copies of all documents filed with the complaint to the institution.
 The institution has 20 days to respond.
 After receiving a response and conducting an investigation, the Office of Higher Education will issue a findings report to all parties.
 The findings report is final.

 If a Connecticut student is enrolled in a distance education program offered by a SARA institution based in another state, the student should contact the portal agency in that state to pursue the complaint process.
-Connecticut students enrolled in Connecticut institutions must first exhaust an institution’s established internal grievance procedures, and then should contact the Office of Higher Education prior to filing a complaint at firstname.lastname@example.org.
+Connecticut students enrolled in Connecticut institutions must first exhaust an institution’s established internal grievance procedures, and then should contact the Office of Higher Education prior to filing an initial complaint form.